Innovative, future-proof software solutions

 As the documents are posted in Business Central Reports & ledger entries are also created automatically.

 This means that system would no longer allow to manually change those entries.
 Moreover, It can be reversed for which a new ledger entry would come into place.
-This is one of the key features used by the auditors and CA for preparing and reviewing the financial statement accurancy.
+This is one of the key features used by the auditors and CA for preparing and reviewing the financial statement accuracy.

 A new screen will be pop out like below